juice49/react-static-site/README.md

 # React Static Site

+**In my first attempt, the static site had only one build step: the JS.
+Other static site systems that aren't SPAs have a build step for content.
+I think we need both: one step that builds content and one that generates static HTML.**

+1) Parse content.
+2) Build content.
+3) Snapshot pages as static HTML.

+***

 For now, this is just me experimenting with using React to build a static site.

 I'd like to port my blog across to a React static site, and I'd like to learn